SolaceLabs/pubsubplus-cf-dev/README.md

 ./solace_deploy.sh
 ~~~~

-The deployment property file used as default can be found under [templates](templates/1.4.0/),  you can make a copy and edit it.
+The deployment variables file used as default can be found under [templates](templates/1.4.0/),  you can make a copy and edit it.

 **Example:** Use a customized deployment property file from which a new bosh-manifest will be generated.
 ~~~~
 cd solace-messaging-cf-dev/bin
-./deployer.sh -c custom_properties.yml
+./solace_deploy.sh -v my_vars.yml
 ~~~~

  - On Windows: